Yzena Open License 0.1

 - A link to the original code/repository.

-- A link to the Yzena Open License to tell users that they can get the original under that license if they wish.
+- A link to the Yzena Open License to inform users that it is possible to get the original under this license if they wish.

 - The (preferred) names of all contributors that want credit.